-This was an innovation project supported by the Better Care Victoria Innovation Fund.
+This was an innovation project supported by the former Better Care Victoria Innovation Fund.

 The Royal Women’s Hospital (the Women’s)

 Before this project, the Women’s newborn jaundice care pathway involved having midwives screen babies for jaundice in their homes.
 If high levels of the jaundice-causing substance bilirubin were detected in the skin, baby and mother were referred to the Women’s Emergency Care for a further blood test.
 If this test indicated that treatment was required, mother and baby would be admitted as inpatients for phototherapy.

 In 2017, the Women’s developed a new care pathway for newborns with jaundice to allow parents to spend more time bonding with their babies in the comfort of home.
 By expanding its existing services to enable the assessment and treatment of newborns with jaundice in the home, the health service reduced disruption during the important postnatal period, saved parents the time and cost of travelling to hospital, and decreased the number of babies presenting to the Women’s Emergency Care for jaundice care.